 What is normal morphology?

-Strict (Kruger, Tygerberg) Morphology: Traditionally, 14% of sperm should be grades as normal, in order to be considered a normal Strict Morphology.
+Strict (Kruger, Tygerberg) Morphology: Traditionally, 14% of sperm should be graded as normal, in order to be considered a normal Strict Morphology.
 However, many labs use 4% as the cut off.

 What are the implications of a low morphology?